jutzhang/run_analysis/CodeBook.md

     Character values denoting the type of activity.
     Levels: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.

-### 3. Measurements on the mean and standard deviation for each measurement extracted from .
+### 3. Measurements

+The mean and standard deviation for each measurement extracted from original data set.

 * [1] "subject"
 * [2] "label"